Trial of Derek Chauvin: International

 Canadian Prime Minister Justin Trudeau welcomed the verdict and said that Americans had seen "accountability for the murder of George Floyd", but warned about continuing alleged systemic racism in the United States.
 British Prime Minister Boris Johnson said he had been "appalled" by Floyd's murder and that his thoughts were with Floyd's family.
 London Mayor Sadiq Khan said that the verdict must be the "beginning of a real change, not the end", and sympathized with Floyd's family.

-United Nations Human Rights Chief Michelle Bachelet called the verdict "momentous".
+Michelle Bachelet, United Nations Human Rights Chief, called the verdict "momentous".

 Media coverage

 The Guardian reported that countries around the world showed an intense interest in the trial with news organizations live blogging the proceedings and the guilty outcome of the trial.
 They commented that many felt relief that the jury had delivered a verdict that many felt was correct, and questioned what it meant for future United States racial relations.
 The French newspaper Le Monde commented that Americans were relieved by the "historic verdict" and described the crowd gathered outside the courtroom as jubilant when the verdict was delivered.
 The Times of India expressed similar commentary: "Tears of joy, relief after conviction in Floyd murder case."
 In Spain, the ABC commented that the trial had "shaken the country for the past year and once again dragged the world's oldest and most stable democracy before the mirror of racial inequalities."
 In Sweden, the Svenska Dagbladet used the verdict to look forward, quoting President Joe Biden in its headline: "Joe Biden: The Floyd ruling is a big step forward."
 In Australia, The Sydney Morning Herald wrote that while "the moment is undoubtedly significant ... no one in the US, least of all African Americans, is naive enough to believe the verdict marks an end to racial inequality or police brutality in America."
 The English-language website of China's state-run Global Times said: "Former US police officer Derek Chauvin found guilty of murder and manslaughter in George Floyd's death."

-The trial's verdict received significant backlash from right-wing and conservative media, who have alleged the verdict was "rigged" or influenced by "mob rule".
+The trial's verdict received backlash from right-wing and conservative media, which claimed that the verdict was "rigged" or influenced by "mob rule".
 Speaking on Steve Bannon's podcast War Room, former President Donald Trump's lawyer Rudy Giuliani suggested that the case "was subverted by the media, by Maxine Waters, and numerous other public officials."
 According to Giuliani, "there was no way in the world that the jury wasn't hearing that and paying attention to it."
 Bannon also included President Biden in the list of "outside officials".
-On April 20, 2021, American conservative commentator Tucker Carlson said on Fox News without evidence that the jurors who found Chauvin guilty were threatened into doing so by Black Lives Matter protests, rather than being swayed by witness testimony or visceral video of Floyd's murder.
+On April 20, 2021, American conservative commentator Tucker Carlson claimed on Fox News that the jurors who found Chauvin guilty were threatened into doing so by Black Lives Matter protests, rather than being swayed by witness testimony or visceral video of Floyd's murder.
 Carlson said: "Everyone understood perfectly well the consequences of an acquittal in this case.
 After nearly a year of burning and looting and murder by BLM, that was never in doubt."